Outside of New Orleans, an even longer road to Ida recovery - NewsBreak

 Outside of New Orleans, an even longer road to Ida recovery

-HOUMA, La. — The coronavirus pandemic claimed Kendall Duthu’s job as a cook at a jambalaya restaurant.
+HOUMA, La. — (AP) — The coronavirus pandemic claimed Kendall Duthu's job as a cook at a jambalaya restaurant.
 Then Hurricane Ida claimed his house.

 The 26-year-old resident of Dulac, Louisiana, is now living out of his car with his girlfriend after Ida roared ashore a week ago Sunday, splintering homes in its path.
 Now he doesn't know what's next.